!-- Google tag (gtag.js) -->

 Sprout Social has a list of tweets from customers who love using their service.
 Because they are direct embeds from Twitter, they feel extremely credible.

-We embed videos, tweets, and LinkedIn testimonials on a dedicated customer testimonial page, as shown in the image below.
+We embed videos, tweets, and LinkedIn testimonials on a dedicated customer testimonial page, as shown in the image above.

 Case studies help prospective customers understand how a product has made a difference in existing customers' lives.